 Public Bank LA is a grassroots advocacy organization working to keep the City of Los Angeles’ money within our communities working to benefit the people, not Wall Street Banks.
 Banking for people and planet.
 For the 99%.

-Campaign updates: LA City Council is in the process of creating their own in-house feasibility study through the Chief Legislative Analyst and City Administrative Officer, Office of Finance, and City Attorney’s office.
+Campaign summary: LA City Council is in the process of creating their own in-house feasibility study through the Chief Legislative Analyst and City Administrative Officer, Office of Finance, and City Attorney’s office.
 The motion will stay in Committee until it’s ready to move into full council with a long series of recommendations.
 Some of the issues the City will study and report on include: regulatory barriers, purpose and structure, oversight, capitalization, liability and risks, implementation, and the budget and staffing of the bank.
 The City Administrative Officer has released a report that creates a basic outline of the City’s financing processes, policies, programs, and infrastructure financing alternatives.

 Public Bank LA has submitted a letter to LA City Council addressing several key issues associated with forming the Municipal Bank of Los Angeles (MBLA) including: collateral, insurance, city charter amendment, and the state initiative for the Public Bank License.
 Below is a link to the letter which we sent to offices at LA City Hall including the: Chief Legislative Analyst (CLA), City Administrative Office and the Office of Finance and the Councilmembers on the Ad Hoc Jobs Committee regarding the CLA report on the MBLA.